-Seahawks had their smallest draft class ever, but they used it to bolster big trades over the last year
+Seahawks had their smallest draft class ever, but they used it to bolster big trades over the past year

 Brown is listed at 5-10, 188 pounds by the Seahawks though other sources had him at 5-9.
 His relative lack of height had many speculating he would play as a slot cornerback for Seattle.
 But Carroll said no, that he will start out playing on the outside, where Seattle has historically preferred players 6-foot and above, having been credited with reinforcing the value of big secondaries during the famous Legion of Boom era.

 “I’m sure Tre Brown would love to be 6-foot-2,’’ Schneider said.
 “And if he was 6-foot-2, he would be picked in the top 10, right?
 You can see him every weekend running all over the place in the Big 12 with all these receivers and all the speed that’s out there and competing his tail off.
 Yes, we would love to have big corners and all that.
 And we did, remember, when we got here.
-But, you have to adjust to the times, too, and there is only a certain amount of players that you can pick from.’’
+But you have to adjust to the times, too, and there is only a certain amount of players that you can pick from.’’

 The pick of Brown came just after Arizona moved up to take cornerback Marco Wilson of Florida at 136, which might have helped influence Seattle’s decision.